MeshMosaic: Scaling Artist Mesh Generation via Local-to-Global Assembly: Method

 We next concentrate on generating individual patches.
 Simply applying the same network architecture on every patch without considering connection relationship risks continuity issues, such as broken boundaries, irregular density, or lost symmetry.
 Fig.~\ref{fig:pipeline} illustrates our dedicated architecture for generating individual patches.
 The following paragraphs elaborate on our solutions to these specific challenges.

 \paragraph{Constructing Boundary Condition.} When generating triangles for a specific patch, we will use the triangles from existing generated patches as boundary conditions.
 This essentially enables the smooth connection between different patches.
 Specifically, we introduce an efficient boundary conditioning mechanism: the token sequence from earlier patches is fed as context to subsequent patches.
-To avoid inefficiency and information dilution from excessively long token sequences, for each patch, we select only 512 spatially nearest triangles from prior patches.
-These are tokenized, passed through a Gate Recurrent Unit~\citep{GRU2014} (GRU) network, and the resulting embedding conditions the transformer network (see Fig.~\ref{fig:pipeline}, blue arrows).
-Fig.~\ref{fig:seg} shows an example of the plane shape.
+To avoid inefficiency and information dilution from excessively long token sequences, for each patch, we select only 512 spatially nearest triangles from prior patches (no segmentation produces more than this number of boundary triangles in our dataset).
+These triangles are tokenized by our tokenizer, passed through a Gate Recurrent Unit~\citep{GRU2014} (GRU) network, and the resulting embedding conditions the transformer network (see Fig.~\ref{fig:pipeline}, blue arrows). \XR{Compared with simple pooling or fixed-length encoders, a GRU is particularly suitable for handling variable-length sequential inputs, as it can capture temporal dependencies and selectively retain boundary information over long contexts.
+This makes it well-suited for processing our boundary token sequences, whose lengths vary across patches depending on geometric complexity.
+In the upper half of Fig.~\ref{fig:seg}, we illustrate an 2D example where a pentagon is divided into five patches.
+On the left, when generating the second patch, the nearest boundary information from the first patch is extracted to form a boundary token, which is then concatenated with the token sequence of the current patch.
+On the right, when the first four patches have been generated and the final patch is about to be produced, the nearest region from the existing patches is selected as the boundary condition for generation. } Fig.~\ref{fig:seg} also shows a 3D example of the plane shape.
 The whole shape was segmented into three patches.
-Each patch gets the boundary information from the previous patches, following the BFS order.
+Each patch gets the boundary information from the previous patches, following the bottom-to-top BFS order.
 For the very first patch, where no previous boundaries exist, we supply a placeholder token sequence consisting entirely of terminator tokens to the GRU network, establishing a neutral starting context for the generation process.

 \paragraph{Injecting Boundary Condition.} Given the encoded boundary triangle information, we then inject such information into the generation process of the current patch.
 We concatenate the boundary condition tokens to the beginning of the target patch’s token sequence.
 This approach allows the model to leverage self-attention mechanisms over both the boundary and the patch-specific tokens (see the colored tokens in Fig.~\ref{fig:pipeline}).
 By integrating boundary information directly into the patch generation context, we ensure that the triangles along the shared boundaries naturally extend and blend into neighboring patches.
 Ablation studies demonstrating the effect of these boundary conditions are discussed in Appendix Sec.~\ref{sec:AppendixDissandAbla}.